michelfernandez/cove/site/content/english/about.md

 With Skribble signature processes are 100% digital, based on the qualified electronic signature "QES" - the e-signature, which is equivalent to your hand-written signature according to Swiss and EU law.

-Security does not come at the expense of simplicity: every company, regardless of size and technology know-how, should be able to benefit from the advantages of this digital transformation.
+Security does not come at the expense of simplicity: every company, regardless of size and technical know-how, should be able to benefit from the advantages of this digital transformation.

 ## And that's just the beginning:
 Building trust in digital business relationships should become as simple and intuitive as toasting bread.
 In 2018 we formed a team of Trust Shapers that has been working towards this future.